jchen1ca/walnut/image_augmentation.md

 ## Common Image Augmentation Methods
 The landmark usage of data augmentation was by [Krizhevsky et al. 2012, ResNet](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf), trying to  reduce overfitting on image data.
 In this paper, the data augmentation consists of generating image translations and horizontal reflections.
 Gradually more and more data augmentation methods are uses.
 Below is a list of common image data augmentation methods.

+<a name='flips'></a>
-1)	Horizontal flips
+### 1)	Horizontal flips
--	Sometimes vertical flipping is acceptable
+Mirror each pixel with the vertical axis of the image.
+Horizontal flipping is widely used in almost all image augmentation.
+It is more popular than vertical flipping which sometimes is not appliable.
  <div class="fig figcenter fighighlight">
   <img src="/assets/ia/flip.jpg" width="50%">
   <div class="figcaption">

    [This image](https://www.flickr.com/photos/malfet/1428198050) by [Nikita](https://www.flickr.com/photos/malfet/) is licensed under [CC-BY2.0](https://creativecommons.org/licenses/by/2.0/)

+<a name='crops'></a>
-2)	Crops/resize/rescale
+### 2)	Crops
 A section of the image is sampled randomly.
+Normally followed by image resize or rescale.
 Training: sample random crops/scales
 Resnet:
    -	Cat is partially missed in each image
    -	Pick random L in range [256,480]
    -	Resize training image, short side = L
    -	Sample random 224x224 patch
   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/crop1.jpg" width="25%">
   <div class="figcaption">

 Testing: average a fixed set of crops
 ResNet:
    -	Resize image at 5 scales: {224,256,384,480,640}
    -	For each size, use 10 224x224 crops: (4 corners + 1 center)  x flips
  <div class="fig figcenter fighighlight">
   <img src="/assets/ia/crop2.jpg" width="50%">
   <div class="figcaption">